Good to know

 Choosing the Right Inflatable Paddle Board

 Your weight and riding style determine the inflatable SUP you should get.
 It is important to consider the board’s length and width.
-Short boards under ten inches are more manoeuvrable and are a great choice for children.
-Medium-length boards around ten to twelve inches are perfect for casual and beginner paddlers.
+Short boards under ten feet are more manoeuvrable and are a great choice for children.
+Medium-length boards around ten to twelve feet are perfect for casual and beginner paddlers.
 While long SUP boards are good for racing and touring.

-Inflatable paddle boards width ranges from twenty-five to thirty-six inches.
+Inflatable paddle boards' common width ranges from twenty-five to thirty-six inches.
 Wider boards are optimal for bigger people and those who want to carry cargo.
 Narrow SUP boards are better for smaller people and those looking for speed.